PouyaPouryaie/springboot-kafka/kafka-guideline.md

             }
         ```
 - Message Routing:
-    - producer: if you want to send message to specific parition, you need to mention parition number as <br> a parameter at the `send` method of `kafkaTemplate`. <br>
+    - Producer: if you want to send message to the specific partition, you need to mention that partition number as <br> a parameter at the `send` method of `kafkaTemplate`. <br>
-    example: send for parition 3 -> `template.send("kafka-topic", 3, null, eventMessageObject)`
+    example: send for partition 3 -> `template.send("kafka-topic", 3, null, eventMessageObject)`
-    - consumer: you need to define `topicParitions` at `@kafkaListener` <br>
+    - consumer: you need to define `topicPartitions` at `@kafkaListener` <br>
-    example: read from parition 3 -> `@kafkaListener(topicPartitions = {@TopicPartition(topic = "kafka-topic", partitions = {"2"})})`
+    example: read from partition 3 -> `@kafkaListener(topicPartitions = {@TopicPartition(topic = "kafka-topic", partitions = {"2"})})`
 - Retry Strategy:
-    - define a config for kafka Retry and set how many times, the server can send the message before <br> send that message directly to `dead letter topic`  - DLT is a topic that store all the failed message
+    - Establish a retry mechanism for Kafka messages.
+Define the maximum number of retries before routing undeliverable <br> messages to the `Dead Letter Topic` (DLT is a topic that store all the failed message)
-    - it helps us to prevent lost message. (reliable message process)
+    - It prevents lost message. (reliable message process)
-    - you just need to add `@RetryableTopic` on top of your KafkaListener and also define a method that annotates with `@DltHandler`
+    - You just need to add `@RetryableTopic` on top of your KafkaListener and also define a method that annotates with `@DltHandler`

 - Schema Registery (Avro Schema)
     - to ensure that new data can be consumed by older consumers that were designed to work with the old schema